aprilxblack/di-workshop-07-tdd-intro/README.md

 Look in [`array.test.js`](test/array.test.js).
 This contains some tests for JavaScript's built-in Array methods.

 **What do the existing tests actually test (explain in english)?**
+One of them checks if it adds an item to the array correctly, the other checks if the method push changes the length of the array

 **Add a test for the `pop()` method.**
 Hint: You'll need _two_ assertions to fully test that it `pop()` works.
 Explain why you chose these assersions here.

+Because we need to check if it actually removes the item and the array is shorter, not that it replaces the last element with empty variable or something

 > 💡 **REMINDER**: Do you need to commit your answers to the questions above?